 Leaders from the tech giant promised a Senate subcommittee they would do more to stop the misuse of their platforms by foreign nations.

-By Barbara Ortutay, Associated Press and Michael Liedtke, Associated Press
+By Barbara Ortutay, Michael Liedtke, Associated Press

 But the biggest sore point for lawmakers appeared to be Equifax’s new $7.25 million contract with the Internal Revenue Service signed last month.
 Both sides of the aisle condemned the no-bid contract.